 Upon return from full-time release, the official Union representative shall be reinstated to their original location/yard and schedule.
-If the previous location no longer exists then the employee will have their choice of location/yard and schedule.
+If the previous location is no longer available, then the employee will have their choice of location/yard and schedule based on availability and operational need as determined by the department.
 Once at the location/yard the employee will, if applicable, receive an available assignment of route, truck and partner.
 They will then have an opportunity to participate in the next future transfer process in accordance with the department's transfer policy.
 In addition, any approved leave time the employee had scheduled prior to their return to their department shall be honored by the department.